linkangit/10x-Visium-HD-data-analysis/README.md

 ---

-Perfect 👍 Let’s make it into one of your “tutorial-style” blocks.
-I’ll keep it clean and beginner-friendly, with intro, code, and plain explanations.

----

 ### 🔹 Visualizing Gene Expression and Cluster Annotations Side-by-Side

 In this step, we want to compare how **Leiden-based clusters** (unsupervised clustering) look against **manually annotated clusters** (based on tissue-specific marker genes).